aymericpayen/custom-form-validation/README.md

     * A invalid file (/spec/models/dumy_yamls/questionnaire_bad.yml) is used to confirm incorrect validation

 Note: Unicite of reference has been delcared to ensure unique localhost:3000/questionnaires/:reference and avoid same reference name throughout the database
+Note: 'questionnaire.yml' must be loaded from the root of the app